-The most familiar two-factor authentication system is that used for bank automated teller machines (ATMs), in which you insert a card carrying a magnetic stripe and also type in a four-digit personal identification number (PIN), which is essentially a short password.
-Magnetic-stripe cards are rather weak tokens, because they carry fixed information rather than engaging in a cryptographic authentication protocol and because they are easily copied.
-However, in the ATM application, they provide sufficient security.
+The most familiar two-factor authentication system is that used for bank automated teller machines (ATMs), in which you insert or swipe a card and also type in a four-digit personal identification number (PIN), which is essentially a short password.
+Cards that use only magnetic stripes (as opposed to integrated circuits) are rather weak tokens, because they carry fixed information rather than engaging in a cryptographic authentication protocol and because they are easily copied.
+However, in the ATM application, they provide sufficient security that they continue to be used in the US.
 In part, this stems from other aspects of the system design, such as a limit on how much money a customer can withdraw in a day.